Sohail0707/1-node-farm/README.md

 ## Creating a Server

 First we need to initialise a module called http.
 We will use it to creat a web server.
 It has two parameter 'req' and 'res'. 'res' used for send response to the browser.
 It can be a message or a html page. 'req' is an object with lots of data.
-Some of theM we will be using during this course.
+Some of theM we will be using during this course.<br/>
 Here we also need to define a port and IP address, where we want to send response.
 Adding a callback function is optional with it

 ### Syntax-web-server